vacu9708/Study-records/Web development/Server-side/MSA/readme.md

 Using the Sagas pattern, each local transaction at a microservice is performed as a separate step in a saga.<br>
 If a local transaction fails, the saga coordinator triggers a compensation for each already executed local transaction to undo their effects.<br>
 This helps to ensure that the transaction across microservices is completed successfully, even if there are failures.<br>

-# Distributed tracing
-Distributed tracing is a technique for monitoring and debugging microservices, allowing for tracing a request as it travels through multiple services.
-Distributed tracing is used for two asepcts across microservices:
-- Performance monitoring
-- Troubleshooting